5jt/dyalog-cookbook/manuscript/Z02_UserCommands.md

 ## Overview

 User commands are a great way to make utilities available to the developer without cluttering the workspace.
+They also allow you to have one code base for several Dyalog installations.
 Since its introduction they have proven to be be indispensable.

-Whether you want to write your own user commands or to make use of any third-party user commands like those avaiable from the APL wiki for download (<http://aplwiki.com/CategoryDyalogUserCommands>), you need to consider your options how to integrate non-Dyalog user commands into your development environment.
+Whether you want to write your own user commands or to make use of any third-party user commands like those available from the APL wiki for download [^wiki], you need to consider your options how to integrate non-Dyalog user commands into your development environment.

 The default folder depends on your version of Dyalog of course, but you can always find out from a running instance of Dyalog APL: